PengZhao022/f1-flask-site/README.md

-# F1 Flask Site
+# F1 Dashboard

-A Flask-based site to host Tableau-embedded dashboards for F1 competition analysis.
+This project hosts a Flask web app for Formula 1 analytics.